rafalwizen/workers/README.md

 ## Features to do
 Add unit to delete work times in database.

-Add REST endpoints to connect with other application (especially endpoint to add times by outsorced readers)

-Add different users to use only specific part od program (E.g. user, managerm admin)
+Add different users to use only specific part of program (E.g. user, manager, administrator)